Skip to contents

 pops

 Data frame or character string that supplies the input data.
 If it is a character string, the file should be a csv.
-The columns should be named Sample, containing the sample IDs; Population indicating the population assignment of the individual, population and sample names must be the same type (i.e., both numeric or both characters); Long, indicating the longitude of the sample; Lat, indicating the latitude of the sample.
+The first two columns should indicate the sample name (first column) and the population that sample belongs to (second column).
+Other columns (i.e., latitude, longitude) can be present, but will not be used.

 K